-If you would like to complete a Smart Book activity past the due date, you must send me a request via email.
+The Smart Book assignments have been set to accept late submissions, but if this setting does not seem to be working, you should email me a request for an extension.
 There is no limit to the number of requests for extensions on Smart Book assignments.
-If you do not request an extension, your grade for the Smart Book assignment will be calculated by the Connect program based on the percentage completed prior to the date and time the assignment is due.
+The grade for incomplete Smart Book assignments will be calculated by the Connect program based on the percentage completed prior to the date and time the assignment is due.